alefore/weblog/ten-years-of-edge.md

                   ╰───(-f)────> Focus ┠──(+d)───>     Progress     ┠──╯
                               ┗━━━━━━━┛         ┗━━━━━━━━━━━━━━━━━━┛

-This could be reduced to
-the main relationships from
+This could, however, be reduced to the main relationships from
 *Unrelated distractions* to *Progress*: